sahargavriely/nooneissafe/README.md

     1.4. `time_between_sample` - The frequency of sampling in seconds.
 Default setting is `1`s.
 The program will sample a frame every `time_between_frame` seconds and compare the two last frames.

+5. Configure your SMTP sever configuration:

+    5.1.
+Create a file with the name of `smtp_config.jon` at the root directory.

+    5.2.
+Write a JSON object to the file you just created with the following:

+        5.2.1 `message` - email text content.

+        5.2.2 `password` - password which will be used to connect to the SMTP server.

+        5.2.3 `recipient_email` - recipient email address.

+        5.2.4 `sender_email` - sender email address.

+        5.2.5 `smtp_server` - SMTP server name\ip.

+        5.2.6 `ssl_port` - SSL port to connect to the SMTP server.

+        5.2.7 `username` - username which will be used to connect to the SMTP server.

-2. Let the program run and do its magic:
+4. Let the program run and do its magic:

     ```sh
     (nooneissafe) $ python -m nooneissafe
     ...
     ```

-3. Stop the program by pressing `Enter` key or with `ctrl` + `C` and view results. after activation a `database/` directory will be created and in it you will be able to find all the movement detections videos.
+5. Stop the program by pressing `Enter` key or with `ctrl` + `C` and view results. after activation a `database/` directory will be created and in it you will be able to find all the movement detections videos.